ds-wm/atsa-2021/project/README.md

 Once you have formed your group (or are working independently) you should submit a <1 page proposal on your final project.
 You may choose to use any of the analysis tools or techniques discussed in class and any experimental or out-of-class tools and techniques (so long as they are reproducible).

+Upload your proposals to this repository folder.
+Give your file name a title (e.g., sound_scraper.md) and be sure to include everyone's names in the document.

 Proposals will be weighed based on their originality (i.e., another project is not doing the same thing) and feasibility.